Iukekini/Forecast-Clicker/README.md

 	Open forecast.html in any web browser (tested in chrome on mac)

+## Known Issues

+If you are going to run this on your own desktop you will need to replace the google maps api key with your own.
+This key is currently restricted to my local fie system and github domain.

 ## Features

 * My Location to get the weather at your current location